 Tom Kott – Consultant

 Tom Kott has been a consultant at HATLEY since May 2014.
 He is currently an MBA candidate at the John Molson School of Business.
 A graduate of McGill University, Tom studied political science and history, focusing on Canadian and American elections and the use of marketing and images in politics.
 His prior work experience includes working as a clerk at an international law firm, where he learned about the administrative side of the legal world.
 Tom sits on the committee for GenerationsCité, a philanthropic organization that supports Montreal’s Pointe-à-Callière museum.

-In addition to his responsibilities at HALTEY, Tom is the CEO of the Prince Arthur Herald, a Canada-wide online political newspaper for students and young professionals.
-He has been widely published in major outlets, with articles appearing in the National Post, La Presse, the Montreal Gazette, the Huffington Post, and many others.
+In addition to his responsibilities at HATLEY, Tom is the CEO of the Prince Arthur Herald, a Canada-wide online political newspaper for students and young professionals.
+He has been widely published in major outlets, with articles appearing in the National Post, La Presse, iPolitics, the Montreal Gazette, the Huffington Post, and many others.
 He is passionate about journalism and research, helping HATLEY quickly process information and take advantage of electronic and social media.

 T +1 514 316 7082